loicduffar/Daily-Streamflow-Analysis/README.md

 DATA REQUIREMENT:

-Data are read from up to 3 excel files (or 3 tabs in 1 or 2 excel files) One column must be an excel date in each excel tab Unlimited excel columns number
+Data are read from up to 3 excel files (or 3 tabs in 1 or 2 excel files).
+One column must be an excel date in each excel tab Unlimited excel columns number